bytespeed/CLaaS-Documentation/docs/onedrive.rst

-Using OneDrive on ByteSpeed CLaSS
+Using OneDrive
 =====

 You can do the following in OneDrive
 ------------

-To use Lumache, first install it using pip:

-* Open and edit files and folders that you store in OneDrive.
+* **Open and edit files and folders** that you store in OneDrive.
 Content that is stored in OneDrive is specific to you.
 Other users cannot access your content unless you choose to share it.

-* Upload and download files between your local computer and OneDrive.
+* **Upload and download files between your local computer and OneDrive**.
 Any changes that you make to your files and folders in OneDrive during a streaming session are automatically backed up and synchronized.
 They are available to you when you sign in to your OneDrive account and access OneDrive outside of your streaming session.

-* When you are working in an application, you can access your files and folders that are stored in OneDrive.
+* When you are working in an application, you can **access your files and folders that are stored in OneDrive**.
 Choose File, Open from the application interface and browse to the file or folder that you want to open.

-To save your changes in a file to OneDrive, choose **File, Save** from the application and browse to the location in OneDrive where you want to save the file.
+* To **save your changes** in a file to OneDrive, choose **File, Save** from the application and browse to the location in OneDrive where you want to save the file.

 * You can also access OneDrive by choosing **My Files** from the top left of the AppStream toolbar.